mgmt-sa-tiger-team/sap-hana-workshop/exercises/2-ha-cluster/README.md

 3. Deploy S4HANA application server

 In a real world scenario, these job templates can be tested by different users and put in a workflow template to run with one-click.
-In your lab environment, a workflow template (Lab 2 - Deploy SAP) is provided to include all three steps to deploy SAP.
+In your lab environment, a workflow template **(Lab 2 - Deploy SAP)** is provided to include all three steps to deploy SAP.

 ![Deploy SAP Workflow](images/2-deploy-sap-wf.png)

-**You can run this workflow that includes all the required steps to deploy SAP in HA configuration.
+**Note:** You can run this workflow that includes all the required steps to deploy SAP in HA configuration.
 In that case you can review the below steps as the workflow is running.
-Alternatively, you can run through the steps individually as outlined below.**
+Alternatively, you can run through the steps individually as outlined below.

 Preconfigure SAP HANA servers
 ======================